-Ashoka has been described in literature as cruel, bad-tempered and violent.
+Ashoka has been described in the literature as cruel, bad-tempered, and violent.
 He was named ‘Chandaashoka’, which translates to ‘Ashoka the Fierce’ or ‘Ashoka the Terrible’.

 According to some legends he commissioned the design of ‘Ashoka’s Hell’, a torture chamber, hidden inside a beautiful palace, filled with sadistic torture instruments, including vats of boiling copper to pour on prisoners.